 The point is not to judge someone based on what type of counselor they use.
 It's effective for them, it's a good thing, and you shouldn't shame them for which path they choose in bettering themselves.

 If you're having troubles with your life, you need to seek a therapist.
-A good therapist will be able to help you resolve your problems, find the causes of your trauma, and help you move on with your life.
+A good therapist will help you resolve your problems, find the causes of your trauma, and help you move on with your life.
 Sometimes, therapy comes in the form of a Christian counselor or a normal therapist.
-Whatever the path you take, by seeking a therapist who is the most effective for you, you can get better.
+Whatever the path you take, you can get better by seeking the most effective therapist for you.

 Previous ArticleTelephone Counseling Therapy - How Distance Therapy Can Change Your Life